j4w8n/supakit/README.md

 export default config;
 ```

+Then import and use the below modules, inside the appropriate project files.

 ## Client-side Modules

 ### clients

+> You need to use this module if you intend to use the `state`, `cookies`, or `client` modules.

 This sets up the Supabase clients and exports them.
 The Supabase URL and ANON KEY are pulled from SvelteKit's `$env/dynamic/public`.
 The `supabaseClient` has the `autoRefreshToken` and `persistSession` options set to `false`.